| | | | | | |

 • Place the roast in the slow cooker, cutting it into large pieces if it is too large to fit in one piece.
 To the hot skillet, add 1/2 cup beef broth and 1/2 cup red wine, or 1 cup beef broth; place over medium heat and stir, scraping up any browned bits stuck to the bottom.

 • In a small bowl or cup, whisk the flour with the cold water until smooth.
-Whisk the mixture into the simmering beef liquids and continue to cook, stirring, until thickened.
+Whisk the mixture into the simmering beef liquid and continue cooking, stirring, until thickened.
 If too thick, add more broth or water.
-Taste and adjust the seasonings as needed.
+Taste and adjust the seasonings with salt and pepper, as needed.

 Making the sauce for a slow cooker pot roast.